 - 2.3.1 The Cabinet is the principal Executive body of the County Council.
 The Cabinet is responsible for proposing the Policy Framework and budget to the County Council, and for discharging Executive functions in accordance with the Policy Framework and budget including Standing Orders and the Scheme of Delegation.
-The role of the Cabinet is described in the Description of the Constitution, Part 2 Chapter 7. - 2.3.2 Executive functions can be delegated to the Cabinet, individual Cabinet Members, County Local Committees, officers or through joint arrangements with other public bodies.
-The County Council's Scheme of Delegation is set out in Appendices 1-4 of the Constitution.

-2.4 Regulation, Audit and Accounts Committee

-2.4.1 The Regulation, Audit and Accounts Committee is responsible for reviewing the external auditor's reports including the Audit Plan and Audit Results Report.
-Additionally, it is responsible for reviewing internal audit's work plan and progress and can consult directly with internal and external auditors.
-The Committee also deals with the approval of the statutory Statement of Accounts of the County Council and the review of the Governance Framework including the system of internal control.
+The role of the Cabinet is described in the Description of the Constitution, Part 2, Chapter 7 paragraph 2.06. - 2.3.2 Executive functions can be delegated to the Cabinet, individual Cabinet Members, officers or through joint arrangements with other public bodies.
+The County Council's Scheme of Delegation is set out in Appendices 1 to 4 of Part 3 of the Constitution. - 2.4 Regulation, Audit and Accounts Committee - 2.4.1 The Regulation, Audit and Accounts Committee's purpose is to provide an independent high-level oversight of the Council's systems of governance and risk management and its arrangements for financial control and compliance. - 2.4.2 The Committee is responsible for reviewing the external auditor's reports including the Audit Plan and Audit Results Report.
+Additionally, it is responsible for reviewing internal audit's work plan, progress and delivery of audit recommendations to assess the level of assurance it can give over the council's corporate governance arrangements.
+It and progress and can consult directly with internal and external auditors.
+The Committee also deals with the approval of the statutory Statement of Accounts of the County Council (and the Pension Fund) and the review of the Governance Framework including the system of internal control.

-2.5 Director of Finance, Performance and Procurement
+2.5 Director of Finance and Support Services